Analyzing Differentiable Fuzzy Logic Operators

 \subsubsection{Sigmoidal Implications}

-We introduce a new class of fuzzy implications formed by transforming other fuzzy implications using the sigmoid function and translating it so that the boundary conditions still hold.
+For the second method for tackling the corner problem, we introduce a new class of fuzzy implications formed by transforming other fuzzy implications using the sigmoid function and translating it so that the boundary conditions still hold.
 The derivation, along with several proofs of properties, can be found in \ref{appendix:sigm}.